IELTS Writing Task 1: Describing A Line Graph

 Several of the above expressions can be followed by a noun or noun phrase.

-Several of the above expressions must be followed by a main clause.
+Several of the above expressions must be followed by the main clause.

 Useful Time Expressions: